Information and resources from TSSA's 125 anniversary celebrations

 The Transport Salaried Staffs Association (TSSA) can trace its root back to 1897.
-As we approach our 125 anniversary in 2022, much has changed along the way.
+Now celebrating our 125th year, much has changed along the way.

 Formed in 1897 as the National Association of General Railway Clerks, it became the Railway Clerks’ Association in 1899; then, in 1951, following the changes that took place in the transport industry during the post-war period, the current title of TSSA was adopted.